Natural Heritage Program Publications

 Natural Heritage Program biologists work throughout North Carolina to document our natural areas.
 We conduct inventories for rare animals, plants, wetlands, riparian areas, and plant communities at the scale of a single parcel all the way to an entire county.

 Information from these projects has been instrumental in some of North Carolina’s biggest conservation successes over the past 30 years, such as Chimney Rock State Park in the mountains and the Roanoke River landscape-level nature preserves.

 View a map that details the inventory status for each county.
-As of June 2012, 91 inventories have been completed, 7 are in progress, and 2 remain to be done.

 The Natural Heritage Program is a leader in monitoring the status of North Carolina's rare plants and animals.